-British Airways flight diverted as crew 'unwell'
+British Airways flight diverted after crew became ill

 Kent Matthiesen, who says on Twitter that he works for an air systems service company in Vancouver, posted pictures of emergency vehicles around the plane with red lights shining in the darkness.

+Vancouver Airport tweeted that British Airways check-in desks would open at 10 a.m. local time Tuesday to help rebook affected passengers.

+The airline said it arranged hotel accommodation for the passengers and will help them book alternative flights "as soon as possible."

-British Airways, is owned by International Airlines Group (IAG), whose other businesses include Ireland's Aer Lingus and Spain's Iberia.
+British Airways is owned by International Airlines Group (IAG), whose other airlines include Ireland's Aer Lingus and Spain's Iberia.